Tame stacks and log flat torsors: Introduction

 \section{Introduction}

-Let $X$ be a scheme, and let $G$ be a finite locally free group scheme over $X$.
-Let $Y$ an $X$-scheme on which $G$ acts.
-What does it means for the action of $G$ on $Y$ to be tame ?
+Let $X$ be a noetherian scheme, and let $G$ be a finite flat group scheme over $X$.
+Let $Y$ be an $X$-scheme on which $G$ acts.
+What does it mean for the action of $G$ on $Y$ to be tame?

 A large amount of work has been done on this question in the past few years.
 Let us first mention the foundational paper by Chinburg, Erez, Pappas and Taylor \cite{cept}, where a notion of tame action was introduced.
 This notion was used in many subsequent papers.
 In the present text, we refer to it as CEPT-tameness.